Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 When the attacker **IP address** is blocked, it is easy to move the C2 infrastructure to a different network server.
 If the attack is conducted via an anonymous proxy service (like Tor), the IP address of the attacker often varies.

-When a **DNS domain or sub-domain name** is blocked, it is simple for the attacker to register another domain name.
+When a **DNS domain or subdomain name** is blocked, it is simple for the attacker to register another domain name.
 Legislation standards are often lax, and a registration can be done within a day or two.

 **Network artifacts** are pieces on the victim network that can identify malicious activity (URI pattern, C2 info in network protocols...).